chylex/Transparent-Twitch-Chat/README.md

 - Chat size and opacity are customizable
 - Individual badges can be turned off for clarity
 - Username colors are brighter
+- Fixed chat scrollbar showing up with every new message

 ## How to Install